EliasGaliounas/BatteryDevBBoxx/README.md

 <img src="images/dashboard_snip.png"/>

 ## Details
-All the code used for the competition is located in the [notebooks](https://github.com/EliasGaliounas/BatteryDevBBoxx/tree/main/notebooks) folder
+All the code used for the competition is located in the [notebooks](https://github.com/BatteryDEV/dev22-team-eemnv/tree/main/notebooks) folder.
+All notebooks should be self-sufficient, and each one will read its own data.
 - The *cleaned_data* folder contains transfomred data used for some visualizations.
 - The *plot_functions* folder contains all the graphical fucntions called by the dashboard during execution.
 - The *Clustering-by-power-time-of-day-maps.ipynb* notebook was used to do some exploration, notably with PCA algorithms, which are detailed in the report.